 SSRIs are generally used in higher doses for OCD than for depression.
 It might take up to 3 months for results to be noticed.

-About half of all patients with OCD do not respond to SSRI treatment alone, with atypical antipsychotic medications often added to the treatment.
+About half of all people with OCD do not respond to SSRI treatment alone, with atypical antipsychotic medications often added to the treatment.

 Without treatment, mild OCD can improve, but moderate-to-severe OCD will not improve and often gets worse.

 Successful treatment can significantly improve and even cure OCD.
 However, the condition can return later on.